Sn0wye/spaces/README.md

 # Learnings

-In this project, I learned how to use the Supabase API I was fascinated by its simplicity and practicality, I also used Tailwind for the first time, for its ease and agility, but in the long term I still see SCSS/CSS more maintainable.
+In this project,I used Tailwind for the first time, for its ease and agility, and realized that it is just AWESOME!
+Learnt how to use supabase database in realtime.

 # Tecnologies && Dependencies Used: